 What will ISIS provide?

 will not be paid directly to the University.
-The student will need to be registered at the host university, and ISIS will make payments to the University to cover the ISIS portion of the stipend and fees.
-ISIS (STFC) will set up an agreement with the host university which specifies a schedule for payments to the university to cover the ISIS contribution to the studentship, together with other details of the working arrangements for the studentship.
+The student will need to be registered at the host university, and ISIS will make payments to the university to cover the ISIS portion of the stipend and fees on receipt of invoices from the university.
+ISIS (STFC/UKRI) will set up an agreement with the host university which specifies a schedule for the invoices and payments to the university to cover the ISIS contribution to the studentship, together with other details of the working arrangements for the studentship.

 How long are the studentships for?